margaretmf/margaretmf.github.io/resume.md

 ## RELEVANT WORK EXPERIENCE

-### INDEPENDENT EDUCATION
+### INDEPENDENT Work
 Children's Book Analyst
-* Read children's books, analyze the books, and create outlines to guide how to critically think about them
+* Read 14 children's books, analyze the 14 books, and create outlines to guide how to critically think about them to explore a teaching career

+Photographer
+* Working on two series - "Light in the Darkness" and "American Flags"

 ### VIBRANT WORLD
 Trends and News Reviewer, Data Science Project Application Reviewer, Blog Writer, Media Manager, Researcher, Sketcher, Ideator, & Musician | January 2019 - Present